bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 Unzip the folders：GD32 MCU Dfu Drivers_v1.0.1.2316
 Right click on `GD32 MCU Dfu Drivers_v1.0.1.2316\x64\GD32 MCU Dfu Drivers.exe` and run as administrator.
 ![driver_install_1](images/driver_install_1.png "driver_install_1")
 Click on Install and after successful installation click Cancel to close the window.
 Strange choice of words "Cancel", it should be "Close".
-Also in their online instructions is really visible that the main effort was in Chinese and not in the English language.
+Also in their [online instructions](https://longan.sipeed.com/en/) is really visible that the main effort was in Chinese and not in the English language.
 Some translations are pretty bad.
 Now in Device Manager at the bottom in the section "Universal Serial Bus controllers" we see the new driver.
 ![device manager 3](images/device_manager_3.png "device_manager_3")
 This would be enough if we wanted to use the application from Sipeed: `GD32 MCU Dfu Tool_v3.8.1.5784\GD32 MCU Dfu Tool.exe`.
 But we don't want to do that.
-It is windows GUI application, and we want to use a CLI application that can be a part of our workflow for building and downloading to the Longan Nano.
+It is a windows GUI application, and we want to use a CLI application that can be a part of our workflow for building and downloading to the Longan Nano.
 `Interesting:` the word "download" is used to send the firmware from the computer to the board and the word "upload" is used to send the firmware from the board to the computer.
 For me it sounds confusing, but this is the professional lingo!

 ## dfu-util and Zadig